Academic workshop on

-On March 18th-20th 2020, UCSIA organizes an academic workshop on gender, conflict, citizenship and belonging at the University of Antwerp.
+On 17-19 March 2021, UCSIA organizes an academic workshop on gender, conflict, citizenship and belonging at the University of Antwerp.

 Gender and gender(ed) relations have long been the subject of political imagination and interpretation.
 This is particularly the case in times of crisis and perceived threats to the nation, when political actors seek to mobilise through a (renewed) emphasis on the importance of the nuclear (heteronormative) family and traditional roles for both women and men.
 Within such political tactics and mobilisations, the (native) male’s responsibility to defend the nation is emphasised, while women are told to focus their energies on producing and educating children as well as supporting their husbands in their national duties.